Jidraph1/Pizzeria/README.md

 * Javascript

 # Resources
-* Templates used to develop the abover landing page were form cdnjs for the fonts, and icons too.
+* Templates used to develop the above landing page were form cdnjs for the fonts, and icons too.
 * Pizza Info is from SoloGrano pizza ltd.

 # Author